-If e-cargo bikes receive a different level of incentive, try to make the definition of e-cargo bike as objective as possible.
+15 If e-cargo bikes receive a different level of incentive, try to make the definition of e-cargo bike as objective as possible.

-City and County of Denver et al. Review of Denver's 2022 Ebike Incentive Program Results and Recommendations.
+16 City and County of Denver et al. Review of Denver's 2022 Ebike Incentive Program Results and Recommendations.

 Action 4A Complete "Spine Network" to include 100% high comfort bicycle facilities by 2035.
-(Planning) Action 4B Install wayfinding, lighting, and other features such as lean bars, bicycle near-side signals to enhance safety and comfort on the Spine Network.
-(Public Works) Action 4C Install traffic diverters and traffic calming interventions on bike boulevards to complete local neighborhood network.
-(Public Works) Action 4D Craft tailored messaging with compelling case studies and data to support bike network build out, especially when tradeoffs might be involved.
-(Planning) Action 4E Deploy quick build and pilot projects.
-(Public Works, Planning) Action 4F Evaluate quick build and pilot projects, iterate designs as needed.
-(Planning) Action 4G Develop effective maintenance strategies for all bikeways (See Section 8-Maintenance and Preservation).
-(Public Works) Action 4H Update quick build and pilot projects with more durable, permanent infrastructure.
-(Public Works, Planning) Action 4I Update the Bicycle Wayfinding Design Manual (2015) to align with current best practices and design standards.
-(Planning) Action 4J Consider safe accommodation of higher speed e-bikes and micromobility devices in bikeway and street design to reduce conflicts between people traveling at significantly different speeds.
+Action 4B Install wayfinding, lighting, and other features such as lean bars, bicycle near-side signals to enhance safety and comfort on the Spine Network.
+Action 4C Install traffic diverters and traffic calming interventions on bike boulevards to complete local neighborhood network.
+Action 4D Craft tailored messaging with compelling case studies and data to support bike network build out, especially when tradeoffs might be involved.
+17 Action 4E Deploy quick build and pilot projects.
+18 Action 4F Evaluate quick build and pilot projects, iterate designs as needed.
+Action 4G Develop effective maintenance strategies for all bikeways (See Section 8-Maintenance and Preservation).
+Action 4H Update quick build and pilot projects with more durable, permanent infrastructure.
+Action 4I Update the Bicycle Wayfinding Design Manual (2015) to align with current best practices and design standards.

-FIGURE 7 | QUICK BUILD MATERIALS SUCH AS THESE "ARMADILLOS" ON THE 150TH AVE NE

-BIKE LANE CAN BE USED TO ROLL OUT NEW HIGHER COMFORT BIKEWAYS MORE RAPIDLY
+FIGURE 7 | QUICK BUILD MATERIALS SUCH AS THESE "ARMADILLOS" ON THE 150TH AVE NE BIKE LANE CAN BE USED TO ROLL OUT NEW HIGHER COMFORT BIKEWAYS MORE RAPIDLY